Assignments

 I have assigned two (2) papers this term.
 Please remember to center your writing around a well-defined thesis statement.

 You will all be given free passes to the Portland Art Museum for a full year.
 The hours for the Portland Art Museum can be found here.
 The Portland Art Museum is currently under construction; therefore, the permanent collection galleries are closed.
-For this assignment, you can visit the special exhibitions, including Guillermo del Toro (open until September 17) and Black Artists of Oregon (September 9 - March 17).
+For this assignment, you can visit the special exhibitions, including Monet to Matisse and Pissarro to Picasso (open until September 15) and Paul McCartney Photographs, 1963-64 (open September 14 -- January 19).
+You are also welcome to use the exhibition in the Cooley Gallery for this assignment.

 Virtual Art Exhibition